Skip to content

 Carry out a variety of screening designed to ensure that our employees are fit and healthy.
 This includes identifying any future risks and ensuring that individuals receive appropriate support and advice where risks are identified.

-Provide specialist psychological counselling and welfare support through the Service’s Welfare Advisor, Community Counsellors, Placement Counsellors and Fire Service Chaplain.
+Provide specialist psychological counselling and welfare support through Community Counsellors, Placement Counsellors and Fire Service Chaplain.
 Offering support for a variety of issues such as trauma support, post incident support, stress and anxiety management.
 Conduct Workplace Stress Risk Assessments where necessary and ensure reasonable adjustments or solutions are explored and implemented where risks are identified.

 Provide a working environment for all employees free from bullying and harassment.
 In the event that individuals believe bullying or harassment occurs, provide them with a safe and controlled mechanism via which to raise their concerns.